 - Similar amazing browsers at a glance can be found in this Browsers Hub.
 Just take a closer look.

-With internet connectivity becoming more prevalent across the world, the websites to have become more elaborate, containing far more media in the form of pictures and videos than ever before.
+With Internet connectivity becoming more prevalent across the world, the websites have become more elaborate, containing far more media in the form of pictures and videos than ever before.

 And that has only added to the website’s appeal given that the images and videos make the sites more informative and interactive, besides making it visually more attractive as well.